Wokdsem/kioto/README.md

         enableEdgeToEdge()
         setContent {
             NodeHost(
-                navigation = nodeNav, // The NodeNav instance to be rendered onStackCleared = { Demo.Token } // A fallback node to be shown in case the stack is cleared )
+                nodeNav = nodeNav // The NodeNav instance to be rendered )
         }
     }